kevinkoosk/termplayer/README.md

 ## Notes

 This version we added looping!
+Stronger argument parsing too.
+Previously you needed the filename to be the first argument; it can now be the second or third argument.
+This clears the way for future arguments to be added for CLI usage.

 ## About this app

 Copyright Kevin Koo Seng Kiat (C) 2026 with coding assistance from Microsoft Copilot and Gemini (v.
-0.3.0 decoder).
+0.3.0 decoder) and Grok (v 0.3.3 main.go major cleanup).

 ## Licence